FAQs for Shareholders

 What types of bonds and other debt instruments does the Fund typically hold?

-The Domini Social Bond Fund typically invests at least 85% of its assets in investment-grade securities.
+The Domini Impact Bond Fund typically invests at least 85% of its assets in investment-grade securities.
 The Fund can buy many types of debt instruments including, without limitation, corporate bonds, bonds issued by U.S. government agencies or instrumentalities, and mortgage- and asset-backed securities.
 The Fund may also invest in the debt instruments of, and deposit cash with, community development banks, community loan funds, credit unions, and other entities whose mission is community economic development.
 All of the Fund's holdings are subject to social and environmental standards.